-The Whoodle is not an overly active dog but it does require a good deal of daily exercise.
+The Whoodle is not an overly active dog, but it does require a good deal of daily exercise.
 This breed requires a long daily walk and would appreciate some active play time or free time in a large fenced yard.
 Because this breed is intelligent, it may be prone to destructive and problem behaviors if he doesn’t receive adequate exercise.
 So make sure that you are able to provide the exercise they need before committing to this breed.
 Otherwise, it’s going to be a tough relationship for you and your tup.

 These dogs tend to be friendly and fun-loving and they get along particularly well with children.

 The Whoodle is not recognized by the AKC because it is technically a hybrid of two pure breeds rather than a new breed.
 Unfortunately, the AKC simply doesn’t recognize hybrid dogs that are this early in their development.
 Hopefully at some point that will change.
 But for now, this breed is still recognized by the American Canine Hybrid Club, the Designer Dogs Kennel Club, the International Designer Canine Registry, and the Designer Breed Registry.
+So things are changing.

 The Whoodle exhibits a coat that combines the appearance of the Poodle’s curly coat and the Soft Coated Wheaton Terrier’s long, silky coat.
-The Whoodle’s coat may be either wavy or straight and it comes in a variety of colors including black, red, chocolate, apricot, silver, or parti (spotted).
+The Whoodle’s coat can be either wavy or straight and it comes in a variety of colors including black, red, chocolate, apricot, silver, or parti (spotted).
 These dogs can often vary just as much in appearance as they do in personality.
-Since the Whoodle’s coat is typically long it requires regular brushing and frequent grooming – Whoodles should be trimmed every 8 to 12 weeks to avoid too much excessive shagginess and the problems that may cause.
+Since the Whoodle’s coat is typically long, it will require regular brushing and frequent grooming from their owner.
+Whoodles should be trimmed every 8 to 12 weeks to avoid too much excessive shagginess and the problems that may cause.
 This breed is a great choice for allergy suffers, as his coat is hypoallergenic and doesn’t shed much.